How it works

 You need to talk to your doctor or pharmacist before starting treatment with zolpidem if any of the following apply to you:

 - you have myasthenia gravis (a problem that causes severe muscle weakness)

-- your lungs do not work properly (respiratory failure)
+- your lungs do not work properly (respiratory disease)

-- you have sleep apnea (a problem where you stop breathing for short periods at night)
+- you have sleep apnoea (a problem where you stop breathing for short periods at night)

 - you have serious liver problems